 Because of its wrinkled skin, the Bulldog breed is very at risk of bacterial skin infections as well as irritations.
-Canine atopic dermatitis, commonly referred to as Eczema, is perhaps the English bulldog’s most common skin condition nowadays.
+Canine atopic dermatitis commonly referred to as Eczema is perhaps the English bulldog’s most common skin condition nowadays.

 On top of Eczema, several other skin diseases affecting Bulldogs include:

-- Fold Dermatitis — infection caused by skin folds and loose skin often targeting a Bulldog’s face
+- Fold Dermatitis — an infection caused by skin folds and loose skin often targeting a Bulldog’s face

-- Demodectic mange — skin infection caused by the Demodex canis mite (some dogs are more genetically inclined to it)
+- Demodectic mange — a skin infection caused by the Demodex canis mite (some dogs are more genetically inclined to it)